aryanrajtrangham/Courses_from_priyanshu/Rasa.md

   - By default slots will be only filled by entities with the same name as the slot that are picked from the user input.
   - The **slot_mappings** method defines how to extract slot values from user responses.
-  - The predifined functions work as follows:
+  - The predefined functions work as follows:
     - **from_entity :**
       - self.from_entity(entity=entity_name, intent=None) // Rasa 2.0
       - \- type: from_entity //Rasa 3.0
-        - will look for an entity called entity_name to fill a slot slot_name regarless of user intent.
+        - will look for an entity called entity_name to fill a slot slot_name regardless of user intent.
-      - slef.from_entity(entity=rntity_name, intent=intent_name) //Rasa 2.0
+      - self.from_entity(entity=entity_name, intent=intent_name) //Rasa 2.0
       - \- type: from_entity</br>
           entity: entity_name //Rasa 3.0
         - will look for an entity called entity_name to fill a slot slot_name only if the users intent is intent_name.